Yves d'Alègre

 Yves d'Alègre (1653 - 3 March 1733).
 He was the fifth head of the Alègre family, and marquis of Tourzel as well as seigneur of Montaigu, of Saint-Flour-le-Châtel, of Aurouze and of Aubusson and count of Flaugeac.

 Life

+He was a son of Emmanuel, Marquis of Alègre and Marie de Raimond de Modène, daughter of the Grand Provost of France.